csc-training/hpc-python/docs/mooc/using-compiled-code/interfacing-c-with-cffi.md

 }
 ~~~

-If we want to use this function from Python, we can use cffi for creating
+If we want to use this function from Python, we can use CFFI for creating
 extension module just as previously.
 When we use the module and the function,
-cffi's `cast` and `from_buffer` functions can be used for obtaining pointers
+`cast` and `from_buffer` functions can be used for obtaining pointers
-to the "data" areas of NumPy arrays:
+to the "data areas" of NumPy arrays:

 ~~~python
 from add_module import ffi, lib